 Interior design is about so much more than just beautiful furnishings.
 We believe the objects we bring into our home tell our individual story.
 That the furnishings, photographs on the wall, and collections on the shelf create a backdrop to the memories we make.
 But, what is collected interior design?
 For us, interior design is about creating a carefully curated, collected space that showcases your most loved pieces.
 The beauty of a collected interior design comes from using pieces from different time periods and design styles.
 Everything from mid-century mod to clean-lined contemporary, antiques, Moroccan, and chinoiserie can all tell your story.

 When our team meets with clients for the first time, we always ask about their collections and about any special pieces they have.
-These pieces are unique to you and your family and we love weaving heirloom and multigenerational pieces, collections, and antiques into our designs.
+These pieces are unique to you and your family, and we love weaving heirloom and multigenerational pieces, collections, and antiques into our designs.

-I love hearing the stories behind our client’s favorite pieces and I want to hear about yours.
+We love hearing the stories behind our client’s favorite pieces and I want to hear about yours.
 Do you have a niche for world travel finds or some incredible family pieces?
 Let me know in the comments below.

 Want to stay in the know?
 Sign up for our newsletter below!